Dashboard Guide

 2. Adjust date range to include recent activity

-3. Verify you're making API requests with your API key
+3. Verify you are making API requests with your API key

 Link to section: Webhook Not Receiving EventsWebhook Not Receiving Events